twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 **Note:**
 - You have to change the IP address of this node according to its IP, change the name after -name .
-- For worker 1 and worker 2, follow the same steps as the instruction of manager 1 node instead changing the IP address and the name.
+- For worker 1 and worker 2, follow the same steps as the instruction of manager 1 node instead of changing the IP address and the name.
 - To see the meaning of each flag, eg. -XXX, enter this website Clustering flags https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/configuration.md